FasterXML/jackson-module-mrbean/README.md

 Module that will add dynamic bytecode generation for standard Jackson POJO serializers and deserializers, eliminating majority of remaining data binding overhead.

-Plugs in using standard Module interface (requiring Jackson 1.8.3 or above).
+Plugs in using standard Module interface; requires Jackson 2.0.0 or above.

 ## Status

-At this point module should be considered experimental, but it does work for use cases I have tried so far; including jvm-serializers [https://github.com/eishay/jvm-serializers] benchmark (where it helps Jackson data-bind get within 10-15% of "jackson/manual" performance; and 15-20 for Smile).
+At this point module should be considered experimental, but it does work for use cases I have tried so far; including jvm-serializers [https://github.com/eishay/jvm-serializers] benchmark (where it helps Jackson data-bind get within 10-15% of "jackson/manual" performance; and 15-20% for Smile).

 ## Usage